wejlab/animalcules/README.md

 Also, users could choose binary classification models including logistic regression and random forest.
 After clicking the button "Run", the biomarker list will shouw up at the right-hand side.

+Note:
+* If the dataset is too small or unbalanced, cross-validation can't be applied.
+You will see error messages like: NA/NaN/Inf in foreign function call.
+* The target variable can not contain any special characters, otherwise there will be an error.

 Instructions:
 * Select taxonomy level in the menu (default: genus).
 * Select the target variable for biomarker identification.